GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 36:** To understand what this means, let's take a look at some HTML elements…

-**Slide 37:** The fundamental unit of HTML is the element, and today, in the current Living Standard, there are just a bit more than 100 of them.
+**Slide 37:** The fundamental unit of HTML is the element, and today, in the current living standard, there are just a bit more than 100 of them.
 Almost exactly as many as there are in the periodic table of the elements, for the physical elements of chemistry!
 (There are about 111 HTML elements — depending on how you count them — and there are about 118 physical elements…)

 An element is simply a way to describe a part of a document.
 Like a heading, or an article, or a paragraph, a section, or a general division.
 Elements give structure to documents.
 They describe a model of the content of a document.

 If you look around at the grid of HTML elements on screen now (this isn't all of them, by the way!) you may see a bunch of things that look familiar: heading levels like **h1-h6**; **table**, **form**, **input**, and **button**; the paragraph **p**, and perhaps the hydrogen of the HTML elements…

-**Slide 38:** …the Anchor Link: **a**.
+**Slide 38:** …the anchor link: **a**.
 Which we now see highlighted in the grid. **A** is a great element, and is the element that made the web what it is.
 Let's use the a element to look at the parts of an element.

 **Slide 39:** So here's an element in the wild.
 Since most — but not all — elements are designed to structure content, they're designed with a two-part system, an opening tag and a closing tag that enclose some kind of content.

 Opening and closing tags are surrounded by angle brackets.
 The closing tag uses a forward slash to indicate that it's a closing tag, and the opening tag can also include **attributes**, or information about this specific instance of the element.

-In this case, the attribute for the **a** element, is one that's pretty critical for any anchor link, the hyperlink reference to the destination address, otherwise known as an **href**.
+In this case, the attribute for the **a** element is one that's pretty critical for any anchor link, the hyperlink reference to the destination address, otherwise known as an **href**.

 So for an anchor link, you really just need two things:
 * The text that serves as the link